napari/napari.github.io/tutorials/getting_started.md

 ![image](./resources/launch_jupyter.png)

-As in the case of the IPython console though you must wait for the Qt GUI to instantiate following the `%gui qt5` magic command.
+As in the case of the IPython console though you must wait for the Qt GUI to instantiate following the `%gui qt` magic command.
 Instantiating the Qt GUI can take a few seconds and if you create the `Viewer` before it is finished, the kernel will die and the viewer will not launch.
-For this reason the `%gui qt5` magic command should always be run in a separate cell from creating the viewer.
+For this reason the `%gui qt` magic command should always be run in a separate cell from creating the viewer.

 Similar to launching from the IPython console, an advantage of launching napari from a jupyter notebook is that you can continue to programmatically interact with the viewer from jupyter notebook, including bidirectional communication, where code run in the notebook will update the current viewer and where data changed in the GUI will be accessible in the notebook.